cjnolet/dask-nccl/README.md

 Dask is used to broadcast the NCCL `uniqueId` to the workers so that this proof of concept does not require a dependency on MPI.
 Next steps will also include demonstrating the use of UCX initialization using Dask workers.

+Steps to running this demonstration:

-To run this demonstration, you will need to have NCCL2 and the Cuda Toolkit installed and available on your library and include paths.
+1. You will need to have NCCL2 and the Cuda Toolkit installed and available on your library and include paths.
 You can install nccl2 in conda with:

 `conda install -c nvidia nccl`

-You can install cudatoolkit in your conda environment with:
+2. You can install cudatoolkit in your conda environment with:

 `conda install cudatoolkit==10.0.130`

-Check out the branch from the [cuML comms](https://github.com/rapidsai/cuml/pull/643) pull request and build the C++ source, as outlined in `BUILD.md` inside the cuml codebase.
+3. Check out the branch from the [cuML comms](https://github.com/rapidsai/cuml/pull/643) pull request and build the C++ source, as outlined in `BUILD.md` inside the cuml codebase.

-The cuML NCCL Communicator will also need to be built and installed, as per the instructions outlined in the comments of the cuML comms PR.
+4. The cuML NCCL Communicator will need to be built and installed.
+You can find it in the pull request from step #3.
+The build instructions are outlined in the comments of the cuML comms PR.

-Finally, set the `CUML_HOME` environment variable to the location of the cuML source code.
+5. Set the `CUML_HOME` environment variable to the location of the cuML source code.

-To build the C++ and Cython portion of the demonstration, run the following in the project root directory:
+6. To build the C++ and Cython portion of the demonstration, run the following in the project root directory:

 `python setup.py install`